Rainymood/rainymood.github.io/_posts/2016-12-07-necessary-sufficient.md

 f'(x) = 0 is a necessary condition for a maximum.

 Is this true?
-If this is true then we have to check whether NOT f'(x) =/= 0 implies NOT having a maximum.
-We see that this is the case.
-If the first derivative is not equal to zero, then we will never find a maximum.
+If this is true then we have to check whether NOT f'(x) = 0 implies NOT having a maximum.
+This is true because if the first derivative is not equal to zero then we will never find a maximum.
 Hence the statement is indeed necessary.

 However, it is not
 sufficient because having only the first derivative equal to zero does not